Financial planning, career development and investing information - Money-Zine.com

 Profit Sharing Plans

-Profit sharing plans arguably offer employer the most flexibility.
+Profit sharing plans arguably offer employers the most flexibility.
 Contributions can be based on compensation, or a flat amount can be offered to all eligible employees.
 Most of the time, contributions into the profit sharing plan take place when the company is profitable, although the company can decide to fund the plan even if a loss occurs.

 Unlike a SEP, a profit sharing plan allows employers to apply a vesting schedule to the company's contributions.
 Profit sharing plans also allow employers to exclude part-time workers.
 Participants can also take loans against the vested funds in their plan.